Casper1045/Project_Gost/README.md

-GOST Cryptographic Implementation
+#GOST Cryptography Implementation Project

-Introduction
+##Introduction

-This project is an implementation of the GOST symmetric encryption algorithm, a Soviet-era standard that was highly classified until the dissolution of the USSR.
-Designed on a Feistel network structure, the algorithm was developed to ensure secure, symmetric encryption, rivalling the DES encryption standard used by the United States.
+This project is an implementation of the GOST symmetric encryption algorithm, a Soviet-era standard that remained highly classified until the dissolution of the USSR.
+Designed on a Feistel network structure, the algorithm was developed to ensure secure symmetric encryption, rivaling the DES encryption standard used by the United States.

 Our implementation covers the encryption and decryption processes of GOST, utilizing ECB, CBC, and CTR operation modes, which can be selected during encryption.
-This Python-based project aims to demonstrate the practical application of cryptographic principles and the GOST algorithm's efficacy in securing data.
+This Python-based project aims to demonstrate the practical application of cryptographic principles and the efficacy of the GOST algorithm in securing data.

-Features
+##Features

 Implementation of the GOST encryption algorithm.
 Support for ECB, CBC, and CTR operation modes.
 Python scripts for key generation, permutation, and Feistel functions.
-Utilities script for file handling and bytearray operations.
+Utility script for file handling and bytearray operations.
 Comprehensive unit tests for each component.

-Getting Started
+##Getting Started

-Prerequisites
+##Prerequisites

 Ensure you have Python 3.x installed on your system.
-You can download Python from here.
+You can download Python.

-Installation
+##Installation

 Clone the repository to your local machine